newaetech/chipwhisperer/docs/windows-install.rst

 Windows Bundled Installer
 *************************

-.. note:: Beginning with ChipWhisperer 5.5, the Windows installer includes
-          everything you need to run ChipWhisperer!

 .. warning:: Windows Subsystem for Linux (WSL) seems to interfere with
             :code:`%%bash` blocks.
 If you get an error about not being able to find make, or something about needing to install